-The Company performed a ceiling test calculation at March 31, 2012, to assess the ceiling limitation of its proved oil properties.
-At March 31, 2012, the Company's net capitalized costs of proved oil and natural gas properties did not exceed the ceiling limitation.
+The Company performed a ceiling test calculation at June 30, 2012, to assess the ceiling limitation of its proved oil properties.
+At June 30, 2012, the Company's net capitalized costs of proved oil and natural gas properties were in excess of the ceiling limitation.
+Accordingly, the Company charged \$1,039,000 to the statement of operations for impairment charges.